Cody vs Launchable

 - Requires existing automated testing infrastructure

-- Identifying coding errors
+- Reduce coding errors in production code

-- Improving code quality
+- Enhance code quality through faster feedback

 - Optimize test execution in CI/CD pipelines